-Each horizontal pipe will consist of solid HDPE pipe from just outside the building foundation to 10 feet inside the building on the west side of the building to ensure that soil vapor is removed from the sub-slab area rather than air from outside the building envelope.
-The solid pipe will be fusion welded to perforated 3-inch diameter HDPE pipe across the center portion of the building.
-The solid pipe will extend through the foundation wall beyond the building footprint where it will tee upward and transition to a carbon steel riser stack to the building's roof line.
-The riser piping will be securely anchored to the building and at the top of the building wall to support the torque created by the wind-powered rotary turbines during operation.
-The extension of the teed portion of the pipe from beneath the building will be fitted with a removable plug so that the pipe extending beneath the building can be accessed, if necessary.
+Each horizontal vapor extraction pipe consists of solid HDPE pipe from just outside the building foundation to approximately 5 to 10 feet inside the building to ensure that soil vapor is removed from the sub slab area rather than air from outside the building envelope.
+The remainder of the horizontal vapor extraction pipe consists of slotted 3-inch diameter HDPE pipe that extends from the solid pipe to approximately 50 feet from the west side of the building.
+On the west side, the 3-inch diameter solid pipe extends beyond the building footprint where it connects to a black iron tee.
+A 10-foot length of 3-inch diameter black iron pipe extends upward from the tee to approximately 8 feet above ground surface along the building wall for stability.
+A 3-inch diameter polyvinyl chloride (PVC) pipe is attached to the black iron pipe and extends approximately 2 to 3 feet above the roofline.
+The riser is fastened to the building wall in four places to support the torque created by the wind powered rotary turbines during operation.
+The riser was covered with aluminum downspout pipe to match the other downspouts on the building.
+The extension of the teed portion of the pipe from beneath the building is fitted with a removable plug so that the pipe extending beneath the building can be accessed, if necessary.

-The top of each riser will be increased to a diameter of 6 inches at the roofline to accommodate the installation of a 6-inch diameter wind-powered rotary turbine at the top of each riser.
-This turbine will create a vacuum to induce the flow of the sub slab air through the mitigation piping.
+A 6-inch diameter wind-powered rotary turbine is connected via a flexible reducer to the top of each PVC riser pipe.
+This turbine creates a vacuum to induce the preferential flow of the sub slab air through the mitigation piping.

-A sample/access port will be installed on each riser approximately 4 feet above ground level to allow flow rates to be monitored, PID readings to be taken, and soil vapor samples to be collected of the extracted soil vapor.
+A sample/access port is located on each riser approximately 4 feet above ground level to allow for flow rate monitoring, soil vapor monitoring with a photoionization detector (PID), and soil vapor sample collection.